-- Beyond sexual dysfunction, men have reported neuropsychiatric, cognitive, sensory and musculoskeletal symptoms as well as sleep problems that continue after stopping finasteride (see lasting dysfunctions).
+- Beyond sexual dysfunction, men have reported disturbances of mental state, thought, vision, muscle tone and sleep, that continue after stopping finasteride.

 - Currently, there is no test that could predict the risk of developing lasting dysfunctions after stopping finasteride or dutasteride (another drug with a similar pharmacology).
 There is no known effective treatment for these lasting dysfunctions.
 Men have reported lasting dysfunctions after taking as little as one pill of finasteride.

-- A paper found that among younger men, longer duration on finasteride was the strongest predictor of developing erectile dysfunction that continues after stopping the drug (Kiguradze et al., 2017).
+- A paper found that among younger men, longer duration on finasteride was the strongest predictor of developing erectile dysfunction that continued after stopping the drug (Kiguradze et al., 2017).

-- Animal and human research has found finasteride and dutasteride treatment are associated with changes to the penis including reduced size, increased fibrous tissue and loss of smooth muscle.
+- Animal and human research has found finasteride and dutasteride treatment is associated with changes to the penis including reduced size, increased fibrous tissue and loss of smooth muscle.
 Read the research

 - Regarding semen, sperm and fertility: